hyperionian/pipeline-builder/README.md

     git checkout -b main
     git push origin main
     ```
-1. Verify that the CI Pipeline build is completed successfully and a GCE instance is created through Cloud Console
+1. Verify that the CI Pipeline build is completed successfully and the GKE clusters are deployed successfully with Config Sync enabled, and Config objects are synced to the new cluster.
+You can check the status of the CI Pipeline build in the Cloud Console

+> ConfigSync is configured to sync the config objects to the new cluster using the Root repo (unstructured) from this sample [repository](https://github.com/hyperionian/config-management) under `config-root` directory.